 What makes us different?

 We’re so confident that we can offer you a better home insurance policy that we invite you to let one of our expert agents take a look at your current one.
-Call us at one of our three locations and speak with one of our insurance experts today to get a no-obligation quote.
+Call us at one of our six locations and speak with one of our insurance experts today to get a no-obligation quote.

 The fact is that our team doesn’t just sell insurance, they build lasting relationships.
 Many of our clients refer their friends and family members to the Fargo Insurance Group, simply because they have received the unmatched customer service you can only get from our staff.

 We have assisted many homeowners with their homeowner’s insurance.
 Call today to meet one of our representatives, and learn how the Fargo Insurance Group can save you money while providing the quality coverage you need.

 In today’s financial environment, it’s important to know that there are some things you don’t have to worry about.
 Life insurance can be the foundation of financial security for you and your family.
 It can be the base upon which other insurance and investment decisions are built.

 The Fargo Insurance Group offers three types of life insurance:

 Universal Life Insurance